NafuKrypto/NafuKrypto/README.md

 ### Hi there 👋.
 I am Nafisa Alam.
  I am currently working with projects related to deep learning.
-I have worked with 3 start-ups and would love to work with more.
+I would love to collaborate.
 If you have an idea or vision , I am all ears.

 <a href="https://www.buymeacoffee.com/nafisaalamS" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important  ;width: 150px !important ;"></a>